UyCoder/myeschool/README.md

 # E-School Management System

 ## 📖 Overview
-This project is an online school management system that allows administrators, teachers, students, and parents to manage and access information related to the school.
+This project is an online school management system that allows administrators, teachers and students to manage and access information related to the school.
 The project includes modules for managing grades, classes, teachers, students, and personal information.
 It also includes a login and authentication system for controlling access to the different modules.

 ## 🚀 Features
 - Student information management